sakrist/SimpleCPURaster/readme.md

+0. Clone repo and do `git submodule update --init --recursive`

 Required:
  [GLM](https://github.com/g-truc/glm) - Header only math library.
-Place next to project file.

 Tested only on macOS.